District of Columbia Public Schools: Budget

 According to the U.S. Census Bureau, DCPS had a budget of $1.2 billion and spent $29,409 per pupil in FY 2009–10.

 In 1989–90, DCPS reported spending $10,200 (1999 adj. dollars) per pupil.
 A decade later, in 1999–2000, its reported per-pupil expenditures had increased to $11,500.
 However, those figures likely underreport DCPS's actual total per-pupil expenditures.
 In 2012, the Cato Institute's Andrew J. Coulson showed that DCPS's reported per-pupil expenditures figures were based on incomplete data.
 That year, the U.S. Census Bureau had reported that DCPS's 2008–09 per-pupil expenditures were $18,181, but DCPS officials had neglected to include about $400 million in spending.
 Informed by Coulson's observations, the U.S. Census Bureau revised its data collection methods and reported that per-pupil expenditures were $28,170.
 Those revisions are reflected in the Bureau's 2009–10 reports.

 In FY 2009–2010, the District received 6.7% of its total elementary and secondary education revenues from federal sources.

 Statistics

 In 2008, in terms of testing 36% of students demonstrated proficiency in mathematics and 39% demonstrated proficiency in reading.

 The average educator was paid $67,000 in 2010.
 A contract signed in 2010 was expected to raise that figure to $81,000 in 2012.

-Schools and locations

-All DCPS schools are located in the District of Columbia.

-Many of the District's public schools are undergoing evolving relationships with the central office as they seek to compete for students leaving the system for charter schools.
-According to school choice researcher Erin Dillon, "In its winning application for federal Race to the Top funds, DCPS, for example, touted its three models for autonomous schools: The aptly named 'Autonomous Schools,' which are granted autonomy as a reward for high performance; 'Partnership Schools,' which are run by outside organizations that are granted autonomy in the hope of dramatically improving performance; and the 'D.C.
-Collaborative for Change,' or DC3, a joint effort of some of the District's highest- and lowest-performing schools that have been granted autonomy as a tool for innovating with curriculum and professional development.
-(Meanwhile, highly autonomous charter schools, a growing presence in the District of Columbia, educate almost 40 percent of the city's public school students.)"
+List of schools

+As of the 2023–2024 school year, DCPS consisted of 117 schools, out of a total of 245 schools in Washington, D.C.
+Most DCPS schools are "in-boundary" schools, meaning that students are eligible to enroll in them if their home address falls within certain boundaries.
+Students can participate in a lottery for a chance to enroll in out-of-boundary schools, selective high schools, alternative high schools, and citywide schools, as well as D.C. public charter schools outside of the DCPS system.